AngeloMateus/FileScout/Readme.md

 #### - File actions

 `R` rename the selected file
+`N` creates a new file
+`F` creates a new folder
+`D` deletes a file or folder

 #### - Other Buttons

 `TAB` by default opens a new cmd window.

-`ENTER` Opens the file with the recomended application.
+`ENTER` or 'L' Opens the file with the recomended application.